RCS vs. SMS vs. iMessage: What's the difference?

 - Message effects

 The popularity of iMessage is impossible to ignore, but of course, it all comes with one major catch: iMessage isn't officially available for Android.
+Google Messages interpreted Apple emoji as text until late 2021, and other iMessage effects and tools don't work between iMessage and RCS.

+Apple considered making iMessage available on Android, but chose not to because its exclusivity helps keep people on iOS.
+So it has no motivation to make its tools more compatible with other phones; instead, people with the "wrong" phones feel pressured to buy an iPhone to better communicate with family and friends.

 There are third-party apps that allow you to get iMessage on an Android phone with a bit of tinkering and equipment, but it requires a lot more work than just downloading an app from the Play Store.

-That makes iMessage a lot more limited by design than SMS texting, but it was never created to replace SMS.
-It's more akin to something like Telegram or Signal, but because it's installed by default on iPhones and so widely used, it's often seen in the same light.
+This makes iMessage more limited by design than SMS texting, but it was never created to replace SMS.
+Instead, it's more akin to something like Telegram or Signal, but because it's installed by default on iPhones and so widely used, it's often seen in the same light.

 The current state of texting in 2021